rust-lang/rfcs/text/0000-undisambiguated-generics.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should we warn against the ambiguous case to begin with?
+- Should we warn against the ambiguous pair case initially?
 This would be more conservative, but considering that this pattern has not been encountered in the wild, this is probably unnecessary.
 - Should `(a < b, c > d)` parse as a pair of comparisons?
 In the aforementioned Crater run, this syntax was resolved as a generic expression followed by `d` (also causing no regressions), but